Trisulti Charterhouse: History

 A first Benedictine abbey was founded in the site in 996 by Saint Dominic Abbot; some remains can be seen today not far from the current building.
 The latter was erected starting from 1204, on a more accessible location, by order of Pope Innocent III, who assigned it to the Carthusians.
 The abbey church, dedicated to Saint Bartholomew, was consecrated in 1211.

 The name Trisulti could derive from Latin tres saltibus, meaning "at the three jumps": this was the name of a castle of the baronial Colonna family which commanded the three passes ("jumps") leading to Abruzzo, Rome and Latium.

 The complex was enlarged and modified several times in the following centuries.
 The current appearance dates from an essentially Baroque restoration.

 In 1947 the monastery was taken over by the Cistercian Congregation of Casamari Abbey and continues as a Cistercian monastery.

-In 2018 the former White House Chief Strategist, Steve Bannon, announced plans to establish an academy in the charterhouse.
-The Dignitatis Humanae Institute, founded by Benjamin Harnwell, who is a European associate of Bannon, had its rights to use the former monastery revoked by the Italian government after bills were not paid.
+In 2018 the former White House Chief Strategist, Steve Bannon, announced plans to establish a "gladiator school" for aspiring right-wing politicians in the charterhouse.
+The Dignitatis Humanae Institute, founded by a European associate of Bannon's named Benjamin Harnwell, was evicted from the charterhouse by the Italian government after it was alleged that rent was not paid and Harnwell had obtained the lease fraudulently.
+In 2024, an Italian court ruled that the lease had been obtained correctly and all funds had been paid.